General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 2. The cove base should be installed prior to the application of the polymer base coat system for best results.
 (Refer to Cove Base Installation Guide for installation procedures.)

 3. It is recommended that, as a general practice, the cleaned concrete should be tested to confirm that the substrate preparation has been performed adequately for obtaining the proper adhesion of a polymer system.
-The surface should be tested the use of a simple cup adhesion shear test will determine the cleanliness of the concrete substrate for adhesion of epoxy coatings and overlays.
+The surface should be tested with the use of a simple cup adhesion shear test that will determine the cleanliness of the concrete substrate for adhesion of epoxy coatings and overlays.

 • Wear appropriate eye protection, non-absorbent gloves, and protective clothing when handling any of the chemicals referred to in this INSTALLATION GUIDE.
 Always read and refer to the supplier’s or manufacturer’s instructions, warning labels, and MSDS sheets carefully prior to using any of these products.